 Alex is particularly interested in education policy and the use of research evidence in education.
 His previous work has focused on education system reform (both in the UK and internationally); school effectiveness and school improvement; the 'digital divide' in education; the use of action research in schools; and learning in museums and art galleries.

-Alex is currently working on three externally funded research projects:
+Alex is currently working on the following externally funded research project:

 He is part of the organising committee for the following externally funded events: